 Once Every Three Years: Homes, Golf Courses, Universities, Funeral Homes, Retirement Homes, Resorts

-Once Every Five Years: Theatres, Schools
+Once Every Five Years: Theaters, Schools

 Why should I clean my drapes?

 All Drapes, Curtains and Blinds are filters absorbing airborne pollutants, dust and allergens due to constant airflow.
 This creates a fertile environment for dust mites and other harmful organisms for infectious disease transmission.
 Embedded dirt and moisture combine with sunlight to produce dry rot.
-Fumes from furnaces and fireplaces and food odours contain airborne chemicals which oxidize to form a mild acid when combined with Oxygen & Moisture.
+Fumes from furnaces and fireplaces and food odors contain airborne chemicals which oxidize to form a mild acid when combined with Oxygen & Moisture.
 Even drapes not visibly dirty require regular cleaning to prolong their lifespan.
 Without cleaning, the lifespan of your drapes is shortened considerably.

 How do I remove allergens from my drapes?
 How do clean drapes & curtains improve my indoor air quality?All Drapes, Curtains and Blinds are filters absorbing airborne pollutants, dust and allergens due to constant airflow.
 Drapery cleaning removes dust & allergens and can have an immediate impact on improving air quality.

 How do you prove that your cleaning process leaves no toxic residue?